barnabeepickle/Rocket-Squids-Relight/README.md

-# Rocket-Squids
+# Rocket Squids Relight
+An updated port of [Rocket Squids](https://github.com/fredtargaryen/Rocket-Squids) made by barnabeepickle.

-A [Minecraft Forge](https://github.com/MinecraftForge/MinecraftForge) mod all about fire-breathing super squids!
+A Minecraft mod all about fire-breathing super squids!

 * Rocket Squids generate uncommonly in small groups.
 They are capable of swimming, singing, being tickled, and occasionally blasting off at great speeds... among other things.
 * The Whistling Conch is a seashell generating on beaches and the sea floor.
 To my knowledge, the first musical instrument item in Minecraft.